snoyberg/snoyman.com/content/reveal/what-makes-haskell-unique-2020.md

 * Most languages default to mutable values
 * Haskell differs in two ways:
-    * Immutable by default, explicit kind of mutability
+    * Immutable by default, explicit mutability
 	* Mutating is an effect, tracked by the type system

 ---